Cape Grace

 When was the last time you washed your hands with rosewater and had your face painted at your dining table?
 For us our visit to Moyo provided the first opportunity and it was lots of fun.
 Smiling staff, slightly shy, welcomed us to our corner table on the entertainment level, one of five levels at the 500-seat restaurant in the heart of a swanky Johannesburg neighborhood.
 Scant minutes passed before a pleasant lady in African garb took our drinks order.
 A server soon followed with a pitcher and bowl in hand.
 She poured rose water over our hands and provided a towel for us to dry them.
 A few minutes later she returned and painted our faces (cheeks and foreheads) following a Masaai Mara tradition.
 She drew small flowers and dots with black and white water soluble paint; another, the more masculine design was made with dots only.
 Moyo, which means soul or life in Swahili, was one of four such restaurants in South Africa serving African food (ranging from North Africa Tagines to South African Boboties) to one million guests.

-Eagles Crag Spa at Eagles Crag in the Shamwari Game Reserve
+Eagles Crag at Shamwari Game Reserve

-Eagles Crag Spa at Eagles Crag in the Shamwari Game Reserve
+Eagles Crag at Shamwari Game Reserve